bluebird75/luaunit/doc/index.rst

 continuous build results on travic-ci.org ) and should work on all platforms supported by lua.
 It has no other dependency than lua itself.

+LuaUnit is packed into a single-file, to make it easy to use it in any projects.

 Development
 ===========